15 Top-Rated Attractions & Things to Do in Spokane, WA

 View from Mount Spokane

-For those not interested in the sore legs required to hike to the top, the Mount Spokane Summit Road is generally open between mid-June and mid-October.
+The Mount Spokane Summit Road is generally open between mid-June and mid-October for those not interested in hiking to the top.
 The park's limited campsites are also located on Summit Road.
 At the top, the historic Vista House lives up to its name with an east-facing terrace.

-For the ultimate overnight experience, visitors can reserve the Quartz Mountain Lookout Tower in the park and wake up to the best views found anywhere else in the park.
-During the winter months, the state park shines with a heavy coat of snow.
-The state park is home to Mount Spokane Ski and Snowboard Resort, which attracts thousands of downhill enthusiasts each season.
+This state park shines with a heavy coat of snow during the winter months.
+It's home to Mount Spokane Ski and Snowboard Resort, which attracts thousands of downhill enthusiasts each season.
 And like cross-country skiing and snowshoeing, other types of recreation also attract visitors in the winter.

 Address: 26107 N. Mt Spokane Park Drive, Mead, Washington